-\ We based New Hampshire's potential implementation status on discussions we had with State agency officials, and the categories are subject to change.
+&lt;sup>6 We based Nevada's potential implementation status on discussions we had with State agency officials, and the categories are subject to change.
 A "green" status indicates that the State agency had fully implemented or planned to fully implement the background registry check by the corresponding date.
+A "yellow" status indicates that the State agency planned to partially implement the background registry check by the corresponding date.
 A "red" status indicates that the State agency did not plan to implement the background registry check by the corresponding date.